zhuxchong/React-Hooks-express-TwitterApp-Oauth-Redis-Mongodb/README.md

 Unit test or TDD patter(hope..) performance issus, because I used the Hooks for whole project, using the useEffect to replace shouldComUpdate, but I am not the master for this new feature, maybe some re-render is not necessary.
 Tomorrow I will add lazy loading to this project.
-CSS issue, as you see I use the material UI for this project, it helps me rapidly build the layout of this structure, but the view ..is not quite good
+As you see I use the material UI for this project, it helps me rapidly build the layout of this structure, but the view ..is not quite good, I need a lot of time to do CSS work
 I need to make the page reponsive later using @media, Grid system or Flexbox remove reundant code and make pattern reusable